telekrex/wisdom/README.md

 > You become what you pay attention to.

-> Do not carry a victim mentality, that gives power to those you claim oppress you.

 > Do not try to change the world.
 Change yourself instead.

 > Be kind to the younger generation.
 They're who will be running the world when you're too old to get out of bed.